 Open a New document in Illustrator at 850 x 1200 px, RGB.
 Change the first layer's name to “sketch”.

 I create my sketch directly in Adobe Illustrator using my graphics tablet.
-Select the Paintbrush Tool (B) and use the Oval Calligraphic Brush with 2 pt diameter, 20% Opacity to begin sketching your mermaid.
-You can choose any brush from the default Brushes panel you like.
+Select the Paintbrush Tool (B) and use the Oval Calligraphic Brush with 2 pt diameter, 20% Opacity to begin sketching your mermaid character design.
+You can choose any brush you like from the default Brushes panel.

-2. How to Create a Brush for the Contour
+2. How to Create a Brush for the Contours

 Create a New Layer for the lines.
 We’ll draw all the lines on this layer, because the color of all the lines will be the same.